Zend Framework 3 / Laminas Doctrine Authentication Module

 <?php

-use FwsDoctrineAuth\Form\RegisterForm AS FwsDoctrineAuthRegisterForm;
+use FwsDoctrineAuth\Form\RegisterForm as FwsDoctrineAuthRegisterForm;

 use FwsDoctrineAuth\Form\FormInterface;